erdoganersinkeskin/erdoganersinkeskin/README.md

 I am a software developer.
 My B.Sc. background is in electronics and communication engineering.

-📖 I’m currently working on .NET projects, and small AI projects with cloud base environment.
+📖 I’m currently working on .NET projects and small AI projects with a cloud-based environment.
 🌱 I'm focusing on learning Machine Learning and exploring new technologies in this field.

 📫 How to reach me: erdoganersinkeskin@gmail.com